VEZY/PlantBiophysics.jl/README.md

     - add methods to functions eventually (unless they are already compatible)
 - [ ] Use [PrettyTables.jl](https://ronisbr.github.io/PrettyTables.jl/stable/#PrettyTables.jl) for printing the Weather and simulation outputs
 - [ ] Use leaf[:var] in the models implementations instead of leaf.status.var.
 It will make the code way clearer.
 Do we have a `setindex!` method for that?
 Implement it if missing.
+- [ ] Make boundary layer conductances models as for stomatal conductances.

 ### Notes